hues-platform/energy-hub-model-generator-aimms/NOTES.md

 ## PRIORITY

+* Based on the current setup, the storage cannot charge/discharge from the grid.
+This should possibly be changed.
+Add electricity export storage constraint or similar.

+* Min and max capacity of solar techs should not be set, or you should take away the setting of this in the node csv.

 * Debug and verify the model after your changes, and modify the test scripts accordingly.

 * You can't actually calculate temperature levels without taking into account massflows.
 How are you accounting for this now?